-Loading Capacity Calculation
+6.3.3.4 Loading Capacity Calculation

 Data from the Garcia River Watershed were compared to those from other north coast watersheds with similar physical, climatic, and geologic characteristics to the Garcia River Watershed.
 In particular, data from the North and South Forks of Caspar Creek, also located in western Mendocino County, were used to estimate the reduction in sediment loading needed to achieve the desired future condition in the Garcia River.
 South Fork Caspar Creek was heavily logged by ground-based equipment (tractors) up until the 1970s and is reported by Pacific Watershed Associates (1997) to produce 1,420 tons/mi2/yr of sediment.
 North Fork Caspar Creek, on the other hand, received very little tractor logging up through the 1970s and is reported by Pacific Watershed Associates (1997) to produce 680 tons/mi2/yr of sediment.
-The U.S. Environmental Protection Agency Region IX (USEPA) promulgated a TMDL for the Garcia River on March 16, 1998.
-In it, USEPA assumes that the condition of South Fork Caspar Creek is comparable to the existing condition of the Garcia River watershed and that North Fork Caspar Creek represents a reference for the desired future condition of the Garcia River Watershed, a condition similar to that which existed to the steep decline in salmonid populations.
+The U.S. Environmental Protection Agency Region IX (U.S. EPA) promulgated a TMDL for the Garcia River on March 16, 1998.
+In it, U.S. EPA assumes that the condition of South Fork Caspar Creek is comparable to the existing condition of the Garcia River watershed and that North Fork Caspar Creek represents a reference for the desired future condition of the Garcia River Watershed, a condition similar to that which existed to the steep decline in salmonid populations.
 As a result, a reduction in sediment delivery of 52 percent is identified as appropriate to achieve the desired future conditions in the Garcia River Watershed [(1420-680)/1420=0.52].
 Applying a margin of safety of 8 percent to account for uncertainties in the data and differences between the Garcia River Watershed and the Caspar Creek watershed, an overall reduction in sediment loading of 60 percent is established.
-(Garcia River Sediment Total Maximum Daily Load, USEPA, Region IX, March 16, 1998).
+(Garcia River Sediment Total Maximum Daily Load, U.S. EPA, Region IX, March 16, 1998).

-Table 4-3 Numeric Targets for the Garcia River Watershed